replicatedcom/support-bundle/hack/docs/schema.md

 #### Type: object

-__Adds a step in which the end customer can upload a bundle to https://console.replicated.com for review by the vendor.__
+__Adds a step in which the end customer can upload a bundle to https://console.replicated.com for review by the vendor__

 | Name    | Type    | Description | Example |
 | ------- | ------- | ----------- | ------- |